zaphosting/docs/en/minecraft_default_config.md

 ### enable-command-block

-This enables (command blocks)[https://minecraft.gamepedia.com/Command_Block] to be activated on the server.
+This enables [command blocks](https://minecraft.gamepedia.com/Command_Block) to be activated on the server.
 If none are needed, the value should be set to *false* because there are some methods by which the server can be destroyed or damaged in connection with command blocks.

 ### allow-nether

 This option can turn the Nether on or off.
 If deactivated, the nether can no longer be accessed via a portal.
-However, access is still via a plugin such as (Multiverse Core)[https://www.spigotmc.org/resources/multiverse-core.390/].
+However, access is still via a plugin such as [Multiverse Core](https://www.spigotmc.org/resources/multiverse-core.390/).

 ### enable-rcon